 Improper use of premises to form Conclusions

-Another common problem is stating the conclusion of an argument in terms of absolute certainty of deductive reasoning when it’s not supported by the premise statements or the facts.
+Another common problem is stating the conclusion in terms of absolute certainty when it’s not supported by the premise statements or the facts.
 Whenever the conclusion goes beyond the facts of the premise statements, the conclusion should be stated as a probability rather than a complete certainty.
 However, it is extremely rare to see conclusions as probabilities in the realm of spirituality or especially theology.

 The following example outlines this common error as it relates to our case of the broken window.